-Day 2: Beijing
+Day 2: Beijing Meals: B, L, D

 Walk through Tiananmen Square and into the magnificent Forbidden City.
-Sightseeing here will involve approximately 3-4 hours on foot.
-Later, soak up the harmonious ambience of the Temple of Heaven for about 1 hour where you can watch, or take part in, an outdoor dance group.
+Sightseeing here will approximately 3-4 hours on foot.
+Later, soak up the harmonious ambience of the Temple of Heaven for about 1 hour.
 Tonight, eat a traditional Peking duck dinner.

 Please note: The Forbidden City is closed on Mondays.
-If this day of touring falls on a Monday, your touring in

-Beijing will be switched around so that the Forbidden City is visited on an alternative day.
+If this day of touring falls on a Monday, your touring in Beijing will be switched around so that the Forbidden City is visited on an alternative day.